Lightstreamer/Lightstreamer-example-ChatTile-client-javascript/README.md

 Note that, as prerequisite, the [Lightstreamer - Chat-Tile Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-ChatTile-adapter-java) has to be deployed on your local Lightstreamer Server instance.
 Please check out that project and follow the installation instructions provided with it.

-Before you can run the demo some dependencies need to be solved:

 * Download this project.
 * Get the `lightstreamer.js` file from the [latest Lightstreamer distribution](http://www.lightstreamer.com/download) and put it in the `src/js` folder of the demo.
 Alternatively you can build a lightstreamer.js file from the